 Read the full transcript:

-Zydalis Bauer, Connecting Point: Legendary Hollywood special effects wizard and filmmaker Douglas Trumbull passed away in February of this year.
+Zydalis Bauer, Connecting Point: Legendary Hollywood special effects wizard, filmmaker, and inventor Douglas Trumbull passed away on February 7th, 2022.

-Diane Pearlman, Berkshire Film and Media Collaborative: Doug’s whole body of work was about immersing the audience in just a more profound experience of film.
+Diane Pearlman, Berkshires Film and Media Collaborative: Doug’s whole body of work was about immersing the audience in just a more profound experience of film.

-Tony Dunne, Connecting Point: By anyone’s measure, Oscar-winning motion picture director and visual effects legend Douglas Trumbull was a genius and a visionary and one to whom science fiction movie lovers owe a great debt.
+Tony Dunne: By anyone’s measure, Oscar winning motion picture director and visual effects legend Douglas Trumbull was a genius and a visionary, and one to whom science fiction movie lovers owe a great debt.

 Tony Dunne: But for the man responsible for the mind-bending visuals in Stanley Kubrick’s 2001: A Space Odyssey, for making the Starship Enterprise fly on the big screen for director Robert Wise, and for creating the dystopian future of Ridley Scott’s Blade Runner, special effects were merely tools in service to a greater cause.